More than 240,000 without power in NI after Storm Eowyn batters region

 The strongest gust of wind recorded on Friday was 92.2mph at Killowen in Co Down.

-A Met Office red warning remains in place across Northern Ireland until 2pm.
+A Met Office red warning that covered the whole region from 7am lifted at 2pm.

-The record for a gust in Northern Ireland is 124mph, which was recorded in Kilkeel in Co Down in January 1974.

-Schools, colleges, courts and many shops are closed, while public transport is suspended and some health appointments have been postponed amid a top-level red warning for wind.
+Schools, colleges, courts and many shops were closed on Friday while some health appointments were postponed.
+Public transport was suspended during the top-level red warning for wind.

-Dozens of flights have been cancelled at Belfast International and Belfast City airports.
+Dozens of flights were also cancelled at Belfast International and Belfast City airports.

 The Aurora Leisure centre in Bangor, Co Down, sustained significant damage to its roof, and several large trees crashed down in Cyprus Avenue, a tree-lined street in east Belfast made famous by a Van Morrison song.